dantosXD/docker-spacedeck/README.md

 Promoted `bash` to shell first class.

 ## How
-After changing the paths in the `docker-compose.yml` file:
+After updating the paths in the `docker-compose.yml` file and adjusting the config in `config/default.json`:
 ```bash
 docker-compose up -d
 ```